 Will I need to have my gallbladder removed at surgery?
 Or later?

-About 7% of patients who have gastric bypass will eventually develop problems with their gallbladder and need to have it removed.
+About 7% of patients who have weight loss surgery will eventually develop problems with their gallbladder and need to have it removed.
 The gallbladder can be removed laparoscopically.
-Removing the gallbladder at the time of gastric bypass surgery is not recommended.
+Removing the gallbladder at the time of your weight loss surgery is generally not necessary.
 Please feel free to discuss this with your surgeon at your appointment.

 What happens to the bypassed stomach after a Roux en Y gastric bypass?